Dhurendrakumar-Web-Developer/Back-End_Library_Management_System/README.md

 Database - MySql
 ## Installing
-Download MAMP
+Download XAMPP

+XAMPP Server Download Link:-  https://www.apachefriends.org/
 ## How to run?
 Download this repo and extract it in your www/htdocs directory.

-Import the [database] from db folder.
+Import the [database].

-Configure dbcon.php
+Configure Connection.php

 Run localhost/{YOUR FOLDER NAME}